 Total remuneration for all Non-Executive Directors is not to exceed \$800,000 per annum, excluding options and other share-based incentives which are approved separately at a general meeting.
-Non-Executive Directors' fees are set with reference to fees paid to other Non-Executive Directors of comparable companies.
-Mr M Elias and Mr D Marinelli are presently paid \$70,000 (2020: \$70,000) per annum each.
-Mr L Guthrie is also paid \$70,000 (2020: \$72,987) per annum.
-The Non-Executive Chairman received a fee of \$105,000 (2020: \$105,000) per annum.
+Non-executive Directors' fees are set with reference to fees paid to other Non-Executive Directors of comparable companies and Mr M Elias and Mr D Marinelli and are presently paid \$70,000 (2021: \$70,000) per annum each.
+In addition to the payments made under the interim CEO service contract outlined above, Mr L Guthrie is paid \$70,000 per annum in relation to his role as a non-executive director (2021: \$70,000).
+The Non-Executive Chairman received a fee of \$105,000 (2021: \$105,000) per annum.
 There has been no movement in Non-Executive Director's fees for FY2022.

 Directors' fees cover all main board activities and membership of committees.
-The Directors have participated in the Employee Loan Share Plan and received an allotment of shares as detailed in Note 14.
+The directors have participated in the Employees Loan Share Plan and received an allotment of shares as detailed in note 12.